espressif/esp-idf/docs/en/api-guides/tools/idf-py.rst

 This command builds the project found in the current directory.
 This can involve multiple steps:

   - Create the build directory if needed.
-The sub-directory ``build`` is used to hold build output, although this can be changed with the ``-B`` option.
+The sub-directory "build" is used to hold build output, although this can be changed with the ``-B`` option.
   - Run CMake_ as necessary to configure the project and generate build files for the main build tool.
   - Run the main build tool (Ninja_ or `GNU Make`).
 By default, the build tool is automatically detected but it can be explicitly set by passing the ``-G`` option to ``idf.py``.